marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/statements-and-declarations-in-expressions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: statements inside expressions, declarations inside expressions, expressions containing statements, macros, statements in expressions

 .. _statement-exprs:

-.. index:: statements inside expressions

-.. index:: declarations inside expressions

-.. index:: expressions containing statements

-.. index:: macros, statements in expressions

 Statements and Declarations in Expressions
 ******************************************